SGuillard/publicSolContracts/README.md

 2. Deploy MyToken setting the MarketPlace address in the constructor
 3. Call the MarketPlace "setAddress" function with the Token address as parameter

-All of this process is protected and has to be executed from the same address.
+All of this process is protected and has to be executed from the same owner address.